rohit-dimagi/commcare-cloud/docs/changelog/index.md

 # About this changelog

-The following changes to `commcare-cloud` that require your attention, newest first.
+The following are changes to `commcare-cloud` that require your attention, newest first.

-Changes that will require an action from anyone choosing to update on or after the date listed will be maked "_action required_".
+Changes that will require an action from anyone choosing to update on or after the date listed will be marked "_action required_".
 Those which are worth taking a look at but which may or may not require an action on your part will be marked "_action optional_".